 Only essential visitors are permitted inside the school (e.g., maintenance personnel).
 All other parents and visitors will not be permitted inside schools during the pandemic, except in case of emergency.
 At entry and dismissal times, parents are to remain outside the school and adhere to physical distancing protocols.

 LOCKERS AND PERSONAL STUDENT BELONGINGS

-Students will not have access to lockers during COVID-19; all belongings will stay with them in the classroom.
 Students are asked to bring a minimal amount of personal belongings to school (please see below).
-Student belongings should be taken home each day to be cleaned as needed.

 - Secondary students are to bring: knapsack or tote bag for personal belongings, face masks, personal water bottle, seasonal outdoor wear, only those items that are necessary for the day (e.g. laptop, textbook, notebook, pens/pencils, calculator, etc.).
 Personal technology can be brought in, but it cannot be shared and must be wiped down when it comes into the school.
 Students will be encouraged to bring their own labelled water bottle to school each day.
 All water fountains can be used to refill water bottles.
 Drinking directly from water fountains during COVID-19 will not be permitted.